 Keeping the communication lines open is super-important – even if it feels like it’s just a one-way thing at the moment.
 The good news is, there are some simple things you can do at home to help improve your teen’s mood and wellbeing.
 Try the suggestions below to help manage symptoms (both for the moment and in the long run), and to give your teen some extra time to process things until they’re willing to talk and get support.

-Things that can reduce the symptoms of depression
+Things that can help when experiencing depression

-Strong friendships can boost self-esteem and increase feelings of belonging, self-worth and hope.
-Encourage your child to spend time with supportive friends and engage in social activities, if they feel they can.
-This can include connecting with supportive peers online.
+Strong friendships can also boost self-esteem and increase feelings of belonging, self-worth and hope.
+Encourage your child to spend time with supportive friends and to engage in social activities, if they feel they can.
+This can include connecting with other young people online.

 Seeing the doctor

 Your teen might feel more comfortable talking to a doctor about their physical symptoms rather than their emotional symptoms.

 Encourage them to list their symptoms, when they occur and how they feel about them.
 Think of this as a way to help them open up and be more comfortable with getting support.
 Offer to go with them to the appointment, but be respectful of how they want to manage their own health.